saucelabs/sauce-docs/docs/secure-connections/sauce-connect/proxy-tunnels.md

 * `| xargs kill -9`: Passes it to `kill -9`.

 :::warning
 `xargs kill -9` will immediately disrupt all jobs currently running through that tunnel.
-If you wish to interrupt the program in order to gracefully shutdown the tunnels use the `xargs kill -2` signal instead.
+If you wish to interrupt the program in order to gracefully shutdown the tunnels use the `xargs kill` signal instead.

 **We recommend first trying this command without `xargs kill -9` to ensure you don't unnecessarily delete adjacent running processes.**